top of page

 Diagnosis

 While there are different ways to diagnose bruxism.
-The specialists at Perth Oral Medicine and Dental Sleep Centre will aim to address any underlying factors contributing towards your bruxism.
+The Clinicians at Perth Oral Medicine and Dental Sleep Centre will aim to address any underlying factors contributing towards your bruxism.

 Awake bruxism is generally diagnosed by patient recognition of habit of awake clenching.